 Mende: For me, environmental design means to design a certain atmosphere or some kind of comfortable air by sound, light or wind… more of feeling.
 I was more interested in feeling something, or what makes a comfortable atmosphere.
 In Japanese it’s called Kehai, it’s not just one sense, but a mixture of all that encompasses the meaning of Kehai.

 Sherri: Did you ever consider to work for a project that designs light for daytime?

 Mende: We did many projects for museums, libraries and shopping centers, where we proposed not only the night-time design, but daytime too, how to invite and shape natural daylight in a space.

 Many architects not only ask us for night-time but also lighting environment design.
 Architects may misunderstand daytime design.
 They are always expecting beautiful daylight to be coming into the atrium… It is sometimes beautiful, but also is an issue on how to merge with artificial light.

 We need to point out how to avoid uncomfortable situations in the daytime.
 We need some shading system or location of lighting from above.

 I’m very much interested in reflectors too, to introduce daylight into the interior, not just fibers and light pipes.
 Every house could install reflectors in the balcony side, like a parabolic antenna.
 Even the HSBC Headquarters designed by Norman Fosters, they designed a huge reflector called the Sun Scooper.
-It was a wonderful idea but it didn’t work in the end because we still had to back-up with
+It was a wonderful idea but it didn’t work in the end because we still had to back-up with artificial light.

 Sherri: I think that as an industry, we have more to work on for true sustainability and “environmentally friendliness”.
 It is not enough to just tout the energy-saving portion as products should have their life-cycles considered in their entirety to prove that we are moving forward.
 Transparency is needed as we are in an age where information is at our fingertips so it is an issue if we cannot find such details easily.